PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 Designing icons for Papirus is easy :)

-You only need to draw icons for Papirus (Light theme) and then use our script to convert colors for ePapirus and Papirus Dark.
+You only need to draw icons for Papirus and then use our script to convert colors for ePapirus, Papirus Dark and Papirus-Light.

 ## Basic concepts